edzop/bpydoosabin/README.md

 - ~~Add GUI for changing parameters on the fly and adjusting options~~
 - ~~Ability to toggle edge_faces and vert_faces on or off~~
-- Ability to assign material slot index to individual face types.

 - ~~Update readme to describe nomenclature for generated face types~~
 - ~~Update bmesh updater to reuse vertex (currently vertices are created for each face and not reused.
 Currently need to remove doubles after generation until this is fixed)~~
 - ~~Add parameter to adjust weight of vertex to normal averaging to finetune generated geometry.~~
-- Add automated unit test script to generate several predefined shapes and execute modifier on each one to analyze results. automatically render unit tests for communicating change updates.

 ### Update July 19th 2021
 - Refactor to class structure